-England released their new kits this week ahead of the 2018 World Cup, but how fondly will it be looked back upon in years to come?
+England have released their new kits ahead of the 2018 World Cup, but how fondly will they be looked back upon in years to come?

 Nike unveiled a plain strip ahead of this summer’s competition in Russia, with players and fans dreaming this will be the shirt worn as the Three Lions finally make another mark on a major tournament.